Please Read How You Can Help Keep the Encyclopedia Free

 In my opinion, one can remove this objection only in the following way, that one does not describe the process solely by the Schrödinger wave, but that at the same time one localizes the particle during propagation.

-Einstein points to de Broglie's pilot wave investigations as a direction to pursue if one is looking for an account of individual processes that avoids a “contradiction with the postulate of relativity.”
-Clearly, however, one could also backtrack and, instead of regarding the theory as describing individuals and their processes, regard it as describing, collectively, only ensembles of individuals.
-Indeed Einstein suggests additional difficulties for any more “complete” version, like de Broglie's, that requires representations in configuration space, difficulties that might move one further toward regarding quantum theory as not aspiring to a description of individual systems but as more amenable to an ensemble (or collective) point of view.
-Perhaps the most important feature of Einstein's reflections at Solvay 1927 is his insight that the clash between completeness and locality arises for a single variable (there, position) and does not require an incompatible pair, as EPR's treatment makes it seem.
+Einstein points to Louis de Broglie's pilot wave investigations as a possible direction to pursue if one is looking for an account of individual processes that avoids a “contradiction with the postulate of relativity.”
+He also raises the possibility not to regard the quantum theory as describing individuals and their processes at all and, instead, to regard it as describing only ensembles of individuals.
+Indeed Einstein suggests difficulties for any version, like de Broglie's and like quantum theory itself, that requires representations in multi-dimensional configuration space, difficulties that might move one further toward regarding quantum theory as not aspiring to a description of individual systems but as more amenable to an ensemble (or collective) point of view.
+Perhaps the most important feature of Einstein's reflections at Solvay 1927 is his insight that the clash between completeness and locality already arises in measurements of a single variable (there, position) and does not require measurements for an incompatible pair, as in EPR.

 Following the publication of EPR Einstein set about almost immediately to provide clear and focused versions of the argument.
 He began that process within few weeks of EPR, in the June 19 letter to Schrödinger, and continued it in an article published the following year (Einstein 1936).
-He returned to these ideas some years later in a few other publications.
-Although his various expositions differ they all employ composite systems as a way of implementing non-disturbing measurements-at-a-distance.
-None of Einstein's own accounts contains the Criterion of Reality nor the tortured EPR argument over when values of a quantity can be regarded as “elements of reality”.
+He returned to this particular form of an incompleteness argument in two later publications (Einstein 1948 and Schilpp 1949).
+Although these expositions differ in details they all employ composite systems as a way of implementing indirect measurements-at-a-distance.
+None of Einstein's accounts contains the Criterion of Reality nor the tortured EPR argument over when values of a quantity can be regarded as “elements of reality”.
 The Criterion and these “elements” simply drop out.
-Nor does Einstein engage in calculations, like those of Podolsky, concerning the explicit form of the total wave function for the composite system.
-Moreover, as early as June 19, 1935 Einstein makes it plain that he is not especially interested in the question of simultaneous values for incompatible quantities like position and momentum.
-Just as in Solvay 1927, the concern that he expresses to Schrödinger is with the question of completeness, given the resources of the quantum theory, in describing the situation concerning a single variable (maybe position, maybe momentum).
-With respect to the treatment of an incompatible pair he tells Schrödinger “ist mir wurst”—literally, it's sausage to me; i.e., he couldn't care less.
+Nor does Einstein engage in calculations, like those of Podolsky, to fix the total wave function for the composite system explicitly.
+Unlike EPR, none of Einstein's arguments makes use of simultaneous values for complementary quantities like position and momentum.
+He does not challenge the uncertainty relations.
+Indeed with respect to assigning eigenstates for a complementary pair he tells Schrödinger “ist mir wurst”—literally, it's sausage to me; i.e., he couldn't care less.
 (Fine 1996, p.
 38).
-In his writings subsequent to EPR, Einstein probes an incompatibility between affirming locality and separability, on the one hand, and completeness in the description of individual systems by means of state functions, on the other.
+These writings probe an incompatibility between affirming locality and separability, on the one hand, and completeness in the description of individual systems by means of state functions, on the other.
 His argument is that we can have at most one of these but never both.
 He frequently refers to this dilemma as a “paradox”.

-In the letter to Schrödinger of June 19, Einstein sketches a simple argument for the dilemma, roughly as follows.
+In the letter to Schrödinger of June 19, Einstein points to a simple argument for the dilemma which, like the argument from the 1927 Solvay Conference, involves only the measurement of a single variable.
 Consider an interaction between the Albert and Niels systems that conserves their relative positions.
 (We need not worry about momentum, or any other quantity.)
 Consider the evolved wave function for the total (Albert+Niels) system when the two systems are far apart.
-Now assume a principle of locality-separability (Einstein calls it a Trennungsprinzip—separation principle): Whether a physical property holds for Niels' system does not depend on what measurements (if any) are made locally on Albert's system.
+Now assume a principle of locality-separability (Einstein calls it a Trennungsprinzip—separation principle): Whether a determinate physical situation holds for Niels' system does not depend on what measurements (if any) are made locally on Albert's system.
 If we measure the position of Albert's system, the conservation of relative position implies that we can immediately infer the position of Niels'; i.e., we can infer that Niels' system has a determinate position.
 By locality-separability it follows that Niels' system must already have had a determinate position just before Albert began that measurement.
-At that time, however, Niels' system has no independent state function.
-There is only a state function for the combined system and that total state function does not predict with certainty the position one would find for Niels' system (i.e., it is not a product one of whose factors is an eigenstate for the position of Niels' system).
+At that time, however, Niels' system alone does not have a state function.
+There is only a state function for the combined system and that total state function does not single out the position we would find for Niels' system (i.e., it is not a product one of whose factors is an eigenstate for the position of Niels' system).
 Thus the description of Niels' system afforded by the quantum state function is incomplete.
-A complete description would say (definitely yes) if a physical property were true of Niels' system.
+A complete description would say (definitely yes) if a determinate physical situation were true of Niels' system.
 (Notice that this argument does not even depend on the reduction of the total state function for the combined system.)
 In this formulation of the argument it is clear that locality-separability conflicts with the eigenvalue-eigenstate link, which holds that a quantity of a system has an eigenvalue if and only if the state of the system is an eigenstate of that quantity with that eigenvalue (or a mixture of such eigenstates).
-The “only if” part of the link would need to be weakened order to interpret quantum state functions as complete descriptions (see entry on Modal Interpretations).
+The “only if” part of the link would need to be weakened in order to interpret quantum state functions as complete descriptions (see entry on Modal Interpretations).

-Although this simple argument concentrates on what Einstein saw as the essentials, stripping away most technical details and distractions, he had another slightly more complex argument that he was also fond of producing.
+Although this simple argument concentrates on what Einstein saw as the essentials, stripping away most technical details and distractions, he frequently used another argument involving the measurement of more than one quantity.
 (It is actually buried in the EPR paper, p.
-779.)
-This second argument focuses clearly on the interpretation of quantum state functions and not on any issues about simultaneous values (real or not) for incompatible quantities.
+779, and a version also occurs in the June 19, 1935 letter to Schrödinger.
+Harrigan and Spekkens, 2010 suggest reasons for preferring a many-measurements argument.)
+This second argument focuses clearly on the interpretation of quantum state functions in terms of “real states” of a system, and not on any issues about simultaneous values (real or not) for complementary quantities.
 It goes like this.

 [T]he paradox forces us to relinquish one of the following two assertions: